psu-daan888-team1/urlanalysis/README.md

 * Change directory to base of repo: `cd urlanalysis`
 * Create file called `.env` with the following text: `pg_pw = pass` where pass is the password you would like to use
 * Run `docker compose up`
+* The containers will begin building - it will take a while in the first instantiation.
+It will be ready when you can access the services below

 ## Accessing
 * JupyterLab